 Peters is the First Amendment chair of the American Bar Association’s Civil Rights Litigation Committee, and he is the teaching chair of the Law and Policy Division of the Association for Education in Journalism and Mass Communication.
-He also chairs the Ohio State Bar Association's Media Law Committee and serves as the KU School of Journalism’s ambassador to the KU Center for Teaching Excellence.
-Away from campus, Peters is a volunteer attorney for the Student Press Law Center and the American Civil Liberties Union, specializing in First Amendment cases.
+Peters also serves on the Freedom of Information Committee for the Society of Professional Journalists, and he is a volunteer attorney for the Student Press Law Center and the ACLU, specializing in First Amendment cases.
 And, most importantly, he has a puppy named Brooks, who is the greatest puppy ever.

 - Ph.D., Journalism, University of Missouri